kaiwan/seals/README.md

 # Issues, Contribution
 This project, like most FOSS ones, is ever-evolving...
 I urge you to not hesitate, to write in your comments, suggestions or anything.
 Please do raise issues or bugs in the [Issues section of the GitHub repo](https://github.com/kaiwan/seals/issues).
-Any contributions would be awesome !
+Any contributions would be awesome (have a look at the current `Issues`)!
 I solicit your participation and help to make this project better!

 [0]: https://github.com/kaiwan/seals/wiki
 [1]: https://github.com/kaiwan/seals/wiki/SEALs-HOWTO "SEALS HOWTO Page"